fbonalair/traefik-crowdsec-bouncer/README.md

 # Description
 This repository aim to implement a [CrowdSec](https://doc.crowdsec.net/) bouncer for the router [Traefik](https://doc.traefik.io/traefik/) to block malicious IP to access your services.
 For this it leverages [Traefik v2 ForwardAuth middleware](https://doc.traefik.io/traefik/middlewares/http/forwardauth/) and query CrowdSec with client IP.

+It can operate with 2 modes:
+- None
 If the client IP is on ban list, it will get a http code 403 response.
 Otherwise, request will continue as usual.
+All request

+- Live
+If the client IP is on ban list, it will get a http code 403 response.
+Otherwise, request will continue as usual.
+The bouncer can leverage use of a [local cache](https://github.com/patrickmn/go-cache) in order to reduce the number of requests made to the crowdsec local API.
+It will keep in cache the status for each IP that makes queries.

+- Stream
+Streaming mode allows you to keep in the local cache only the Banned IPs, every requests that does not hit the cache is authorized.
+Every minute, the cache is updated with news from the Local API using [go-cron](https://github.com/robfig/cron) library.

 # Demo
 ## Prerequisites